IvanKobtsev/TypeBreeze/README.md

 ## TypeScript extension methods

-**Status: in development.** The current behavior is usable for development and testing, but its supported cases and editor experience are still being refined.
+**Status: feature-complete, but not yet stable.** The planned behavior is implemented, but still needs validation in a real project, like union intelligence, before it can be considered stable.

 Put ordinary functions in project files ending in **`.ext.ts`** or **`.ext.tsx`** and explicitly annotate their first argument: